knulli-cfw/knulli.org/docs/index.md

 - Added device support for Anbernic RG34XX SP, RG35XX Pro
 - [Over-the-air updates](play/update) via the *Updates & Downloads* menu will make future updates considerably more easy
 - SMB (SAMBA) is now a [service you can turn on/off](play/add-games/network-transfer) which is **disabled** by default
+- Soft reset [hotkey shortcut](play/hotkey-shortcuts)  can be used to quit any application and force the KNULLI GUI to restart
 - [Factory reset](configure/reset-to-factory-settings) can now be run directly from EmulationStation

 ### New features of KNULLI Gladiator